singularityhub/sregistry/docs/_docs/install/https.md

 ```

 I also deleted the mkcert directory and the original certificates,
-and undid the changes above to settings, the docker-compose and nginx.conf files
+and undid the changes above to settings, the docker compose and nginx.conf files

 ## Production https